 Meaning

-The message behind “I’d come out of the army after five years as a medic.
-I was a medical administrator and we ran hospitals, and I was a Captain in the army at the end, in 1945.” revolves around life.
-It suggests that every moment carries its own meaning, making it relatable to many people's experiences.
+In the quote “I’d come out of the army after five years as a medic.
+I was a medical administrator and we ran hospitals, and I was a Captain in the army at the end, in 1945.,” the emphasis is on life.
+It highlights the thought that every moment carries its own meaning while implying that adaptability helps us grow.

 Theme